fdazen/fda-documentation/rates_set_up.md

- -You can also move across rate classes by selecting another rate from the scroll down calendar on the right hand side of the screen:
+ - You can also move across rate classes by selecting another rate from the scroll down calendar on the right hand side of the screen:

 ![Rate_Classes_25.png]({{site.baseurl}}/images/Rate_Classes_25.png)